anishtr4/testreadmes/README.md

 In project navigator open Spotifle "Supporting Files" and open bootconfig.plist.
 Update "oauthRedirectURI" field/key value to appropriate one.

 ## Pod Installation
 Make sure to do apod install in the ios directory.

     ```
     pod install
     ```

+## Customizing App Icon

+You can edit AppIcon in "images.xcassets".
+Open Spotifile.xcworkspace in project navigator open Spotifle "Supporting Files" and open "images.xcassets" there you can find AppIcon and update the required icons according to the given size/aspect ration